Tips for Getting Out of Debt

 You’ve finally seen the light — you realize that debt has made a slave of you, and you’re ready to start fighting your way back to freedom.
-But with such large, intimidating balances staring you in the face, how do you possible begin to chip away at them?
+But getting out of debt can be so intimidating.
+How do you possible begin to chip away at those giant balances?

 1) Make a budget and stick to it.

-Many people get into debt somewhat unintentionally — they don’t keep track of their income or their spending, and slowly end up spending more than they make every month.
-They use credit cards or other consumer debt products to make up the shortfall.
+Many people get into debt unintentionally — they don’t keep track of their money and slowly end up spending more than they make.
+They use credit cards to make up the shortfall.
 After a few years, this kind of practice leaves them with thousands of dollars in debt that they never intended to have.

-The solution to this is to make a budget — a detailed plan that accounts for all of the money that comes into your household every month and then allocates all of those funds to pay for your life expenses.
-When properly done, budgets are comprehensive plans for your money, and they can show you exactly how much money you can afford to use to pay down debts each month.
-Budgets also show you if there are lifestyle areas that you can trim in order to speed up your debt pay-off.
+The solution is to make a budget — a detailed plan that accounts for all the money that comes into your household every month and allocates it to pay for your expenses.
+Good budgets can show you exactly how much money you can use to pay down debts each month.
+Budgets also show you if there are lifestyle areas that you can trim to speed up your debt pay-off.

 2) Grow your income.